Updated on October 26th, 2021 by Bob Ciura

 Construction stocks can be defined very widely to include materials companies, home builders, retailers, and more.
 Construction stocks are closely tied to the health of the broader economy, meaning investors expecting outsized economic growth could do well by buying the top construction stocks.

-In addition to the Excel spreadsheet above, this article covers our top 10 construction stocks today, as ranked using expected total returns from the Sure Analysis Research Database.
+In addition to the Excel spreadsheet above, this article covers our top 9 construction stocks today, as ranked using expected total returns from the Sure Analysis Research Database.

 We believe the purest plays on construction relate to equipment and construction services companies and thus, these stocks offer the best way to take advantage of long-term fundamentals we find attractive.